U.S. Retailer Reveals Alder Lake Boxed, Tray Pricing: Up To $600

-Provantage (via Harukaze5719), a retailer in the U.S., has listed Intel's 12th Generation Alder Lake K-series processors.
-Alder Lake is the first hybrid desktop chip on a mainstream platform and will compete for a spot on the list of best CPUs on the market.
+Provantage (via Harukaze5719), a retailer in the U.S., has listed pricing for Intel's 12th Generation Alder Lake K-series processors.
+Alder Lake will be the first hybrid x86 desktop chips on a mainstream platform, and given the competitive price listings, they certainly look like they'll compete with AMD's Ryzen 5000 chips for a spot on our list of Best CPUs for Gaming.

-Although Provantage is a store that's been around for a bit, we recommend you approach the pricing with caution.
-Alder Lake won't debut until Fall 2021, so Provantage's pricing could just be placeholders.
-However, the prices do fall in line with the ones from another retailer so they may be a very good indication of how Intel could price the heterogeneous processors.
+Although Provantage is a reputable store, we recommend you approach the pricing with caution.
+Alder Lake won't debut until Fall 2021, so Provantage's pricing could just be a placeholder.
+However, the prices do fall in line with the listings from another retailer, so they could be a very good indication of how Intel could price the heterogeneous processors.

-The store revealed the pricing for the Core i9-12900K, Core i7-12700K, Core i5-12600K and their corresponding KF-series counterparts.
-The price difference is between $26 to $27 so that's seemingly what Intel's Gen12 Xe graphics is worth.
-It's not a huge surprise, considering that Alder Lake has been rumored to retain the Xe-LP graphics engine that's inside Intel's Tiger Lake chips.
-Desktop Alder Lake parts will sport up to 32 EUs.
+Provantage listed the Core i9-12900K, Core i7-12700K, Core i5-12600K, and their corresponding KF-series counterparts.
+The KF models come with a $26 to $27 discount, so that's seemingly what Intel's Gen12 Xe graphics is worth.
+That's not a huge surprise, considering that Alder Lake has been rumored to retain the Xe-LP graphics engine that's inside Intel's Tiger Lake chips, but with up to 32 EUs.

 Intel 12th Generation Alder Lake Pricing